shimanauskas/sandrasforth/README.md

 Upon a word not found, Avocado outputs it, followed by a question mark.
 Continue from where the error occured.

-When threaded-code (growing upwards) and definition heads (growing downwards) collide, the word `collision` will be printed and Avocado will exit.
+When Avocado runs out of statically allocated memory, the word `collision` will be printed and Avocado will exit.